hyoungjoojin/notes/content/programming-languages/java/collections/_index.md

 #### Synchronized Collections

-Methods with `synchronized` followed by the collection name (`synchronizedList`, `synchronizedMap`, etc.) return a thread-safe version of the given collection.
-However, using the Java Concurrency Utilities may be a better option in most cases.
+The `Collections` class provides several factory methods to create synchronized collections.
+These collections are plain collections wrapped with synchronization mechanisms to make them thread-safe.
+The factory methods all follow the naming pattern of `synchronized` followed by the collection name.

+Although these factory methods exist, using the Java Concurrency Utilities is a better approach to achieve thread-safety.
+This is because the synchronized collections lock on the entire collection using a wrapper class, while the Java Concurrency Utilities provide more fine-grained locking mechanisms that allow better concurrency.
+Also, the synchronized collections do not support concurrent iteration and atomic compound operations.